-- The male owl is generally bright color so that he can attract the female.
+- The male owl is a generally bright color so that he can attract the female.
 On the contrary female owls are bit larger than the male owl.

 - Barred owl feather’s wingspan is approx 42 inches.

-- The presence of Great Horned Owl is very serious for the existence of the bird as the Great Horned Owl is most serious predatory bird’s threat for the subject species.
+- The presence of Great Horned Owl is very serious for the existence of the bird as the Great Horned Owl is most serious predatory bird’s threat to the subject species.
 Although both of the species commonly found in the same area.
 It will move immediately if it feels the presence of Great Horned Owl surrounding.

 - The species of barred owl is approximately 11,000 years old, have been found in Florida, Tennessee, and Ontario.